walles/loadviz/README.md

   instead.
 Well, it shouldn't.
 No problems related to this seen in a long time.
 - Make the macOS About dialog show the latest `macos-` version number rather than a date
+- Make sure the icon is visible in the About dialog
+- Make sure the icon is visible in the Finder

 [create new release]: https://github.com/walles/loadviz/releases/new